z3i/gutenberg/README.md

 }
 ```

 This one sets your repo to `"sword"` and user to `"somu"`.
-These two variables are magic in Gutenberg.
+These two variables are magical in Gutenberg.
-After they are set, you can easily generate a header, for example, using built-in `{{head}}` variable.
+After they are set, you can easily generate a header, for example, using the built-in `{{head}}` variable.
 This is what you’ll get:

     Sword